wangbin0619/bitbots_main_backup_20250909/01_wb_works/01.01_procedure/01_installation.md

 Dev Container is used based on bitbots code base.

-## .zshrc
+## Folder Structure

 1. The file in 00_wb_works is for Ubuntu Server system setup.
 2. The file in .devcontainer is for building docker image of bitbots.

 ## Dev Container buildup steps

-1. Use Dockerfile in 00_wb_works/step_01_ubuntu_cuda_ros2 to add ROS2 on base of nvidia/cuda:12.2.0-Ubuntu 22.02
+Step 1.
+Use Dockerfile in 00_wb_works/step_01_ubuntu_cuda_ros2 to add ROS2 on base of nvidia/cuda:12.2.0-Ubuntu 22.02
    FROM nvidia/cuda:12.2.0-devel-ubuntu22.04

-2. Use Dockerfile in .00_wb_works/step_02_ubuntu_cuda_ros2_bitbots to add additional bitbots required packages.
+Step 2.
+Use Dockerfile in .00_wb_works/step_02_ubuntu_cuda_ros2_bitbots to add additional bitbots required packages.
    FROM wb_cuda_devel_ros2:latest

-3. In VScode, build the DevContainder using Dockerfile in .devcontainer.
+Step 3.
+In VScode, build the DevContainder using Dockerfile in .devcontainer.
+(Claude Code included)

 4. Docker Images List as below:
   ID       CREATED         SIZE